bevyengine/rfcs/rfcs/51-animation-composition.md

  - Using it as a component means there will be secondary archetype moves if a name or hierarchy changes, which increases archetype fragmentation.

+### Combining Binding and Sampling Steps: Parallelizing on AnimationGraph
+If we use the same `unsafe` tricks while parallelizing on `AnimationGraph`, there's a risk of aliased mutable access if the same entity's components are animated by two or more `AnimationGraph`s.

 ## Prior art
 This proposal is largely inspired by Unity's [Playable][playable] API, which has a similar goal of building composable time-sequenced graphs for animation, audio,